oliverflood/project-euler/README.md

 This is my code for [Project Euler](https://projecteuler.net/).

 ## Notes
-Files without names starting with "prob" are txt input files for certain problems.
+Files that don't start with "prob" are txt input files for certain problems.

 I need better naming conventions :P